Cyberlorians/Articles/MISPTISeutp.md

 # Update/Upgrade System, if needed.
 sudo apt-get update -y && sudo apt-get upgrade -y

-//# Create a Local Password for MISP User - If MISP was created already.
-If not, go to next step (you will do this later). sudo passwd misp

 # Install Firefox Browser - this needs to be installed to configure MISP to Sentinel.
 sudo apt install firefox -y